SaverioNapolitano/STYLEGUIDE-micro/README.md

 ### State

-To determine its behaviour, the micro uses a finite state machine (FSM) to keep track of how many people are in the room by counting who enters and who exits
+To determine its behaviour, the micro uses a finite state machine (FSM) to keep track of how many people are in the room by counting who enters and who exits.

 > [!CAUTION]
-> Due to physical impediments, the prototype is not able to detect multiple people entering or exiting at the same time
+> Due to physical impediments, the prototype is not able to detect multiple people entering or exiting at the same time.

 **FSM** ![](images/fsm.png)

 > [!IMPORTANT]
-> This only applies if the `AUTO` mode is on
+> This only applies if the `AUTO` mode is on.